pythshom2228/opengl-project/README.md

 git clone https://github.com/microsoft/vcpkg.git

-cd vcpkg

-bootstrap-vcpkg.bat (for Windows)
+vcpkg\bootstrap-vcpkg.bat (for Windows)

-bootstrap-vcpkg.sh (for Linux)
+vcpkg/bootstrap-vcpkg.sh (for Linux)
 ```

 Then use cmake command and don't forget to write your build path and generator:
 ```
-cmake -S . -B YOUR_BUILD_FOLDER_PATH -G"YOUR_GENERATOR" -DCMAKE_TOOLCHAIN_FILE=vcpkg/scripts/buildsystems/vcpkg.cmake
+cmake -S . -B YOUR_BUILD_FOLDER_PATH -G"YOUR_GENERATOR"
 ```

-Also it's able to specify to put files in debug or release directory

-Just add at the end of cmake command
+By default it shall build in Debug mode

+To specify a certain build type add this variable
 ```
 -DCMAKE_BUILD_TYPE=Debug/Release
 ```